Written by Donna Bonfield | 16th February 2026

 Conflict is inevitable in the workplace.
 Wherever people work together, differing personalities, opinions, working styles, and goals are bound to clash.
-In fact, CIPD reported a quarter (25%) of UK employees (around eight million people) have experienced workplace conflict in the past year.
+However, by managing and resolving workplace conflict you can strengthen your teams and drive business success.

 Understanding conflict in the workplace